Bertil Berthelsson: Career

 In the spring of 1953, Berthelsson took over as Chief of the Naval Staff.
 The emphasis in his work was shifted from the tactical and operational to the organizational and defense policy.
 Sweden's cooling defense will and the declining appropriations made it necessary to reduce the ship's armaments, while maintaining the high level of preparedness, leaving the ships to be "mothballed".
 At the organizational reductions, Berthelsson preferred to reduce the land organization in order to keep the crews on board, which led to some contradictions.
 The increasing number of investigations with which the navy was charged during Berthelsson's time as chief meant that his agility, acquired through dealings with publicists and politicians, came in handy.
 He had the ability, even when there were major differences from the beginning, to negotiate a compromise that was acceptable to all, which, thanks to his determination and willpower, did not become completely unfavorable to the navy.
 In 1954 he was promoted to rear admiral.
-In the spring of 1957, he achieved the goal he had set himself since his youth, namely to take over as Chief of the Coastal Fleet.
+In the spring of 1957, he achieved the goal he had set himself since his youth, namely to take over as Commander-in-Chief of the Coastal Fleet.
 There he had to continue the same line of development, which he helped to draw up during his time as Captain of the Fleet.
 He was eager to not only lead the exercises from the flagship but also to embark on the smaller ships in difficult conditions at sea to get to know the conditions of the crews.
 At the same time, he worked for information about the navy during the ships' visits to ports and he never forgot the requirement for contact with the public.
 However, in 1958 - due to drastically cut defense spending - the destroyers Lappland and Värmland had to be canceled to get funds available for the acquisition of the ship types that would be part of the new light fleet, which would succeed the cruiser era.
 Berthelsson took so much offense to this that he suffered both mentally and physically and his health was forever weakened.

 In the autumn of 1961, he took over as commanding officer of the Naval Command South, based in Kungshuset in Karlskrona, which was his wife, Marianne's home town.
 However, it did not take long in his new position before he contracted ill health, which meant that from 1963 until his retirement in 1967 he had to devote himself to special assignments.
 Berthelsson retired and was promoted to vice admiral in 1967.